Urban Photography in Quebec: Locations, Light, and Inspiration

 Barista's Tip

-Before a photo shoot in Old Quebec, start with a strong espresso at Carrera Café.
-Caffeine sharpens perception, the gaze becomes more precise, angles more evident.
+Before a photo session in Old Quebec, start with a strong espresso at Carrera Café.
+The caffeine sharpens perception, the gaze becomes more precise, the angles more obvious.
 That's our theory, anyway.
-And even if espresso doesn't objectively improve your photographic eye, it certainly improves your mood, which amounts to the same thing.
+And even if the espresso doesn't objectively improve your photographic eye, it certainly improves your mood, which amounts to the same thing.

 Street Portrait